wezlemin/python-runner-100/README.md

 # python-runner-100
-This website creates codes for Python Code Runner (https://python-runner-indol.vercel.app/).
+This website creates codes for Python Code Runner (https://python-runner-indol.vercel.app/) and CS Multiple-Choice Exam Generator (https://gcsequiz.vercel.app/).

 It can generate:
 - "All Complete" Codes